grantcolley/dotnetwhat/README.md

 ## Value Types, Reference Types and Variables

-The main difference between value type and reference types are the way they are represented and how they get assigned between variables. **Variables** are simply slots of memory for storing types according to how they are represented.
+The main difference between [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) and [**reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) are the way they are represented and how they get assigned between variables.

+[**Variables**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/variables) represent storage locations.
+C# is a type-safe language and each variable has a type that determines what values can be stored in the variable.

-**Value type** objects are represented by the value of the object.
+[**Value type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) objects are represented by the value of the object.
 When the value is assigned from one variable to another the value is copied and both variables will each contain their own copy of the value.
 Changing the value of one variable will not impact the value of the other variable.

-**Reference type** objects are represented by a reference to the actual object i.e. the object is stored at an address in memory and the reference points to the object.
+[**Reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) objects are represented by a reference to the actual object i.e. the object is stored at an address in memory and the reference points to the object.
 When the reference is assigned from one variable to another the reference is copied and both variables will point to the same object.
-Any changes to the object will be reflected by the variables pointing to it.
+Unlike variables for [**value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types), multiple variables can point to the same [**reference type**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) object therefore operations on one variable can affect the object referenced by the other variable.

 <br>
 <br>

 >  *A pimped up version of an analogy about reference types by Jon Skeet on [.NET Rocks!](https://www.dotnetrocks.com/details/881) (34m 42s)*
 >
 > ### A piece of paper has the address of a house written on it